README

 - Chasten uses the testing tools

-which enables us to fortify code consistency, readability, and alignment with established formatting standards throughout the project.
-When writing test cases for features, create a new file in the tests directory with the naming conventiontest_(name of file)
+PytestandHypothesiswhich enables us to fortify code consistency, readability, and alignment with established formatting standards throughout the project.
+When writing test cases for features, create a new file in the tests directory with the naming conventiontest_(name of file). - Please ensure all content in the project passes the tests by running the following commands:

-before shipping.
+poetry run task testfor most cases or if you would like to test the OpenAI API based featurespoetry run task test-apibefore shipping.
 If features are shipped without a test suite, the coverage will be lowered on github due to the addition of untested code and may potenitally lead to larger issues in the future.

 - Chasten uses the testing tools